LispCookbook/cl-cookbook/iteration.md

 Transducers...

-- allow the chaining of operations like `map` and `filter` without allocating memory between each step.
+- allow the chaining of operations like `map` and `filter` without allocating memory between each step,
-- aren't tied to any specific data type; they need only be implemented once.
+- aren't tied to any specific data type; they need only be implemented once,
-- vastly simplify "data transformation code".
+- vastly simplify "data transformation code", and
 - have nothing to do with "lazy evaluation".

 Let's sum the squares of the first 1000 odd integers: